Gwatcha/a_computer/README.md

 # a_computer

-A simple RISC-Computer I made.
+A simple RISC I made.
 Some examples of programs it can run are labeled tx.s.docx.